Archiving your data

 For example, do you have data sharing agreements in place with any collaborators and/or received permission from relevant copyright holders.

-3. Deposit your research data in Loughborough's data repository
+3. Deposit your research data in Loughborough's Research Repository

-Subject to any contractual arrangements and/or grant conditions that take precedence, deposit your research data in Loughborough's data repository where it will be securely preserved and given a citeable DOI.
+Subject to any contractual arrangements and/or grant conditions that take precedence, deposit your research data in Loughborough's Research Repository where it will be securely preserved and given a citeable DOI.
 For data that is held elsewhere, add metadata only records.

-A) Log into the data repository using your University username and password
+A) Log into the Research Repository using your University username and password

 B) Click on "Create a new item"